bigwiv/Biopython-cn/chr6.rst

     ['ClustalwCommandline', 'DialignCommandline', 'MafftCommandline', 'MuscleCommandline',
     'PrankCommandline', 'ProbconsCommandline', 'TCoffeeCommandline' ...]

-(Ignore the entries starting with an underscore ®C these have special meaning in Python.)
-The module ``Bio.Emboss.Applications`` has wrappers for some of the `EMBOSS suite <http://emboss.sourceforge.net/>`__, including ``needle`` and ``water``, which are described below in Section?\ `6.4.5 <#seq:emboss-needle-water>`__, and wrappers for the EMBOSS packaged versions of the PHYLIP tools (which EMBOSS refer to as one of their EMBASSY packages - third party tools with an EMBOSS style interface).
-We won°Øt explore all these alignment tools here in the section, just a sample, but the same principles apply.
+(Ignore the entries starting with an underscore ‚Äì these have special meaning in Python.)
+The module ``Bio.Emboss.Applications`` has wrappers for some of the `EMBOSS suite <http://emboss.sourceforge.net/>`__, including ``needle`` and ``water``, which are described below in Section \ `6.4.5 <#seq:emboss-needle-water>`__, and wrappers for the EMBOSS packaged versions of the PHYLIP tools (which EMBOSS refer to as one of their EMBASSY packages - third party tools with an EMBOSS style interface).
+We won‚Äôt explore all these alignment tools here in the section, just a sample, but the same principles apply.

-6.4.1??ClustalW
+6.4.1  ClustalW
 ~~~~~~~~~~~~~~~

 ClustalW is a popular command line tool for multiple sequence alignment
 (there is also a graphical interface called ClustalX).
-Biopython°Øs
+Biopython‚Äôs
 ``Bio.Align.Applications`` module has a wrapper for this alignment tool
 (and several others).

 Before trying to use ClustalW from within Python, you should first try
 running the ClustalW tool yourself by hand at the command line, to
 familiarise yourself the other options.
-You°Øll find the Biopython
+You‚Äôll find the Biopython
 wrapper is very faithful to the actual command line API:

 .. code:: verbatim